-NFL to unveil schedule on Wednesday — How many prime time games might Seahawks get?
+NFL to unveil schedule on Wednesday.
+How many prime time games might Seahawks get?

-The draft in the past, free agency largely over and rosters mostly complete, there’s one big NFL offseason event remaining — the setting of each team’s 2021 regular season schedule.
+With the draft in the past, free agency largely over and rosters mostly complete, there’s one big NFL offseason event remaining — the setting of each team’s 2021 regular season schedule.

-That will happen Wednesday, when the league will release the full schedule at 5 p.m.
-Seattle time.
+That will happen Wednesday, when the league releases the full schedule at 5 p.m.
+PT.

 How big of a deal has the unveiling of the schedule become?

-Well, like everything associated with the NFL these days, pretty darn big.
+Well, like everything with the NFL these days, pretty darn big.

 Maybe that seems like overkill.

 But then did you watch the draft?
-(Though there’s no truth to the rumor that Kings of Leon has since changed its name to Kings of Leon Lett).

 And given what we’ve all been through the last year, if the NFL wants to take three hours to unveil its schedule, so be it.